torvalds/linux/Documentation/networking/devlink/devlink-region.rst

 Region snapshots are collected by the driver, and can be accessed via read or dump commands.
 This allows future analysis on the created snapshots.
+Regions may optionally support triggering snapshots on demand.

 The major benefit to creating a region is to provide access to internal address regions that are otherwise inaccessible to the user.

-They can be used to provide an additional way to debug complex error states.
+Regions may also be used to provide an additional way to debug complex error states, but see also :doc:`devlink-health`

 example usage
 -------------